Ziges/how-to-ask-for-help/README.md

     * my expected output didn't work, why?
     * share the process of steps taken to arrive at "error message".
     * researched "error" on SO, online documentation, but no relevant answer.
-    * other tips when asking colleagues: use relevant syntax, terminology, github repo link
+    * other tips when asking colleagues: use relevant syntax, terminology, github repo link.

 ## 3. Conclusion
-    * asking the question is often harder than giving the answer.
+* Asking the question is often harder than giving the answer.
-    * tips for giving good answers: be a good listener, re-read/ the question, give examples of similar problems, point in right direction
+* Tips for giving good answers: be a good listener, re-read/ the question, give examples of similar problems, point in right direction.